slushman/ccb-hr-action-form/README.md

 ## Notifications
+General rules:
+If any responder denies, send the submitter a notification

+Process (assuming all responders are needed):
 When a new form is submitted, notify HR
-When HR approves and FIN needs to respond, send FIN a notification When FIN approves, if the submitter is not LT, send the selected LT member a notification If submitter is LT & FIN approves, or LT approves, and CEO needs to respond, send CEO notification.
+When HR approves, send FIN a notification
+When FIN approves, if the submitter is not LT, send the selected LT member a notification If submitter is LT & FIN approves, or LT approves, and CEO needs to respond, send CEO notification.
 If CEO approves, send submitter notification.

-If any responder denies, send the submitter a notification